-Digiteye India received a 5:52 minute long video where a man in blue shirt is talking about how two persons — Abdul and Amjad — in Nottingham, London are serving video contaminated with human faeces to its customers.
+Digiteye India received a 5:52 minute long video where a man in blue shirt is talking about how two persons — Abdul and Amjad — in Nottingham, London are serving food contaminated with human faeces to its customers.

-The video contained a screen grab of an article on News Track dated April 20, 2020.
+The video contained a screen grab of an article on News Track (above) dated April 20, 2020.
 It also speaks about how the restaurant has two kitchens — one where they serve normal food to Muslims and the other where they serve contaminated food to non-Muslims.

 To get more context on the video, we conducted a Google search for the same.
 This video had been posted on YouTube on April 21, 2020 by a user named “Hindu Publisher” under the title “Corona virus मे! खाने में टट्टी मिलाके खिला रहे है, गैर मुस्लिम को | Deepak sharma latest video” [Translation: Under corona virus, they are serving food mixed with human faeces to Non-Muslims | Deepak sharma latest video].
 The original video is 18:10 minutes long and has so far garnered 32,279 views and more than 700 comments.